fastjs-team/docs/docs/guide/date-class.md

 ## Convert to string

 :::tip What is active time(active string)?
-When you're using `toActiveString`, the time will fly with real time by calculating the `_createAt` and `_date`.
+When you're using `toActiveString`, the time will fly with real time by calculating the time difference between the creation time and the current time.
 :::

 :::tip Active time
-If you want to get active time, you need to use `create` method or new a `FastjsDate` object.
+If you want to get active time, you need to use `create` method to create a new instance.
 :::

 ```typescript